Writing style guide

-Certain words should always be capitalized (such as trademarks which include capital letters), or words derived from the name of a person (unless it's being used within code, and code's syntax requires lower-casing).
+Certain words should always be capitalized, such as trademarks that include capital letters or words that derive from the name of a person (unless the word is being used within code and the code syntax requires lower-casing).
 Some examples include:

 - Boolean (named for English mathematician and logician George Boole)